ddnexus/pagy/docs/extras/jsonapi.md

 |:-----------|:------------------------------|:--------|
 | `:jsonapi` | Enable or disable the feature | `true`  |

-You can use the `:jsonapi` variable to opt-out of the feature even when the extra is required.
+You can use the `:jsonapi` option to opt-out of the feature even when the extra is required.

 ## Interaction with other features/extras